wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-integrations/develop-a-manual-task.md

     - The flame graph (Diagnostics View) generated over a given period.
     - The low-code diagram.

-To learn more about the observability details you can view via Choreo observability, see [Observability Overview](../../monitoring-and-insights/observability-overview.md).
+To learn more about the observability details you can view via {{ product_name }} observability, see [Observability Overview](../../monitoring-and-insights/observability-overview.md).

 ## Step 7: Monitor executions